jakerwel/StreamDeck-C-/README.md

-# StreamDeck-C#
+# StreamDeck-Python
-This is C# project for streamdeck app on mobile
+This is Python project for streamdeck app on mobile